idianal/personal-site/posts/2016/implementing-a-date-range-parser.md

 ---
 layout: post.njk
-title: Implementing a Date Range Parser
+title: "Implementing a Date Range Parser"
 date: 2016-11-05
+description: "Build a simple date range parser in C# that handles multiple human-readable formats by using a word bank and proximity table."
 ---

 Recently, I was tasked with writing an application in C# to scrape a web page on a schedule.